Sharing some of my favorite places to dine in Vegas.

 Downtown Las Vegas

 Downtown Vegas has really transformed.
-You can zipline down Fremont Street under a canopy of lights, visit the Container Park, learn our history at the Mob Museum, and dine dine dine.
+You can zip-line down Fremont Street under a canopy of lights, visit the Container Park, learn our history at the Mob Museum, and dine dine dine.
 Here are a few of the local favorites.

+Le Thai — great Thai food on Fremont Street.
+They have added a location too.
 Can be a long wait but worth it!
 Le Thai

 ECHO — I loved her former place Eat that was in the same location.
 I have to imagine that ECHO is amazing!
 Need to check it out ECHO